zouchuhang/3D-PRNN/README.md

 ```

 ## Acknowledgement
-- We express gratitudes to the torch implementation of [hand writting digits generation](https://github.com/jarmstrong2/handwritingnet) as we benefit a lot from the code.
+- We express gratitudes to the torch implementation of [hand writting digits generation](https://github.com/jarmstrong2/handwritingnet) as we benefit from the code.